Report: Bernie Sanders Briefed that Russia Trying to Help His Campaign

 — Abby D. Phillip (@abbydphillip) February 21, 2020

-The development comes after Sanders raised the prospect of Russia being behind online posts in support of the lawmaker, which have been described as toxic and violent by former Mayor Pete Buttigieg (D) at this week’s Democrat debate in Nevada.
+The development comes after Sanders raised the prospect of Russia being behind some online posts in support of the lawmaker, which have been described as toxic and violent by former Mayor Pete Buttigieg (D) at this week’s Democrat debate in Nevada.
 Several other Sanders detractors have made similar claims.

 “All of us remember 2016 and what we remember is efforts by Russians and others to try to interfere in our election and divide us up,” Sanders said, referring to memes posted by alleged Russian government agents in the last election.